-Wild nettle pesto is definitely a spring-time delicacy – make sure you pick your nettles before they flower as flowering nettles can upset your urinary tract if consumed.
-Depending on where you are you should be ok until late May.
+Wild nettle pesto is definitely a spring-time delicacy.
+Make sure you pick your nettles before they flower – March, April and May are generally good times to pick – as flowering nettles can upset your urinary tract if consumed.

 Wild Nettle Pesto Recipe